RobTillaart/TM1637_RT/README.md

    - '-' (minus) is 0x11
    - a-f are coded as 0x0a-0x0f
    - g-z are coded as 0x12-0x25.
 Characters that cannot be represented in 7 segments render as blank.
 So "hello " is coded as 0x13, 0x0e, 0x17, 0x17, 0x1a, 0x10

+****void displayPChar \*buff)** Attempts to display every ascii character 0x30 to 0x5F, see example TM1637_custom.ino to insert your own 7 segment patterns.
+Also displayed are ' ', '.' and '-'.
+Decimal points may also be displayed by setting the character sign bit.

 See routine **ascii_to_7segment()** in the example TM1637_keyscan_cooked.ino.
 It presents a more convenient interface for displaying text messages on the display.